Triumph Group: 2010s

 In December 2015, Triumph Group Inc. announced that Daniel J. Crowley would be named president and chief executive officer effective 4 January 2016.
 Crowley succeeds Richard C. Ill, CEO from 1993 to 2012.
 Ill left retirement to step in after Jeffry D. Frisby resigned.
 Ill was also the chairman since 2009, so when he took over the CEO position after Frisby left, he was succeeded by one of the company's board members, U.S. Air Force (Ret.)
 Gen. Ralph E. Eberhart.

+2020s

+In 2020 Triumph Group's fourth quarter had an operating loss of $40.3 million, this was inclusive of a $66.1 million 'goodwill Product Support' due to the effects of the COVID-19 crisis on the overall aviation market.

+In 2021 Triumph Group signed a Ten Year Contract With Rolls-Royce.

+In 2023 Triumph Group announced that it had entered into a Memorandum of Understanding (MOU) with Stirling Dynamics with the aim to collaborate on advancing opportunities in the electro-mechanical actuation market.

+In February 2025, private equity firms Warburg Pincus and Berkshire Partners agreed to take Triumph Group private for approximately $3 billion.
+This acquisition was completed in July 2025.

 Business units

 Triumph Group has three business units: